Bukhanovskyi/Bank_Marketing_Dataset_Machine_Learning_Project/README.md

 **From Error Analysis:**
 - Model misses ~5% of actual subscribers (False Negatives)
-- Model interprets ~7% of clients who look like subscribers (False Positive)
+- Ьodel incorrectly classifies ~7% of non-subscribers as subscribers (false positives)